W03 Learning Activity: Design Principles

 - Fix the contrast issues in the

-element content to use two columns for the article and list.- Do not add any additional HTML.
+<main>element content in two columns for the article and list.- Do not add any additional HTML.

 - Use the